ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   The SDC workflow has no ambition to replace the original workflow defined in {{RFC9200}}.
 The AS can use one workflow or the other depending, for example, on the specific RS for which an access token has been issued and the nature of the communication leg with that RS.

-* It defines new parameters and their encodings for the OAuth 2.0 token endpoint at the AS (see {{sec-parameters}}).
+* It defines new parameters and encodings for the OAuth 2.0 token endpoint at the AS (see {{sec-parameters}}).
 These include:

   - "token_upload", used by C to inform the AS that it opts in to use the SDC workflow, and by the AS to inform C about the outcome of the token uploading to the RS per the SDC workflow.